skarumbairam/LearningCasts/JS_DSA_PROBLEMS.md

 ##### 3. Insertion Sort

-- Slect portion of array and sort them
+- Select a portion ofthe  array and sort them
-- Start from 1th position so that we will have portion of array (0,1)
+- Start from 1st position so that we will have a portion of the array (0,1)
-- In the next iteration we can compare (0,1,2) backwards
+- In the next iteration, we can compare (0,1,2) backwards
 ```

 function insertionSort (input) {